Getting to Hydra Island Greece

 The Greek island of Hydra is one of the Saronic Gulf islands of Greece and offers unique architecture, much of it preserved from the 17th and 18th centuries, picturesque cobbled streets and beautiful mountains many covered with pine trees surround the main harbour town, which is also called Hydra.

-All motorised vehicles are banned on the island so you won’t have your tranquillity interrupted or polluted by cars and mopeds.
+All motorized vehicles are banned on the island so you won’t have your tranquillity interrupted or polluted by cars and mopeds.
 (There are two municipal trucks that you might see occasionally, but that’s all.)
-Instead you will walk or take a boat to your destination and back.
-Alternatively you could take a donkey ride, which is the only on-land transportation.
-However most people prefer to walk and we recommend you bring sensible walking shoes with you!
+Instead, you will walk or take a boat to your destination and back.
+Alternatively, you could take a donkey ride, which is the only on-land transportation.
+However, most people prefer to walk and we recommend you bring sensible walking shoes with you!